5 fail-proof tips + 6 recipes for the best salads even your husband and kids will LOVE!

 2. Make Your Own Salad Dressings (+ a time saving tip!)

 I know I just lost some of you right there.
 I never used to make my own dressing.
 But, as soon as I started, I knew I’d never go back to store bought.
-Homemade dressings taste infinitely better than what you find on the grocery shelves…and that’s not to mention the preservatives, corn syrups and unhealthy oils you avoid by making dressings yourself!
+Homemade dressings taste infinitely better than what you find on the grocery shelves…and that’s not to mention how much healthier they are since you’re avoiding the preservatives, corn syrups and unhealthy refined oils you avoid by making dressings yourself!

 Just last week at dinner, my son announced between mouthfuls of salad, “Mom makes the BEST salad dressings!”
 When was the last time you heard a 5 year old boy complement his mother on her salad dressing recipe?!
 Proof that dressings can make all the difference.